sandlbn/TuneFinder/README.md

 TuneFinder is an AmigaOS 3.x application that allows you to browse, save playlist and play Internet radio stations.
 It uses the Radio Browser API to search for stations worldwide.

+# TuneFinder MUI

+If you enjoy using TuneFinder, you might also want to check out [**TuneFinderMUI**](https://github.com/sandlbn/TuneFinderMUI)!
+It offers similar features with a modern and user-friendly MUI interface for AmigaOS 3.x.

 ## Features
 - Search radio stations by name, country, codec, or tags
 - Filter stations by HTTPS and broken links